Health of Abraham Lincoln: Body habitus

-The theory that Lincoln's facial asymmetries were a manifestation of craniofacial microsomia has been replaced with a diagnosis of left synostotic frontal plagiocephaly, which is a type of craniosynostosis.
+The theory that Lincoln's facial asymmetries were a manifestation of craniofacial microsomia has been replaced with a possible diagnosis of left synostotic frontal plagiocephaly, which is a type of craniosynostosis.

 Genetic disorder theories

-Several claims have been made that Lincoln's health was declining before the assassination.
+Claims have been made that Lincoln's health was declining before the assassination.
 These are often based on photographs of Lincoln appearing to show weight loss and muscle wasting.
-The theories are that he suffered from multiple endocrine neoplasia type 2B (MEN2B) or Marfan syndrome, rare genetic disorders.
-DNA analysis of a pillowcase stained with Lincoln's blood, currently in possession of the Grand Army of the Republic Museum and Library in Philadelphia may be able to resolve open questions about Lincoln's health.
+The theories are that he possibly suffered from multiple endocrine neoplasia type 2B (MEN2B) or Marfan syndrome, both of which are rare genetic disorders.
+DNA analyses of various items alleged to contain Lincoln's DNA were conducted for a few years starting in 2009 with unpromising and limited results.

 Marfan syndrome

 Based on Lincoln's unusual physical appearance, Dr. Abraham Gordon proposed in 1962 that Lincoln had Marfan syndrome.
 Testing Lincoln's DNA for Marfan syndrome was contemplated in the 1990s, but such a test was not performed.

 Lincoln's unremarkable cardiovascular history and his normal visual acuity have been the chief objections to the hypothesis, and today geneticists consider the diagnosis unlikely.